Strategy11/formidable-forms/readme.txt

 * Cosmos Style Quiz
 * Create Your Own Adventure Quiz

-To see more, visit our <a href="https://formidableforms.com/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin">Form Template Gallery</a> which has almost 100 pre-made templates.
+To see more, visit our <a href="https://formidableforms.com/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin">Form Template Gallery</a> which has over 150 pre-made templates.

 = How can I get access to all advanced features? =
 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Pro</a>.
 A Pro license gives you access to the full version of Formidable for more advanced options, Formidable Views, graphs and stats, priority support, and Formidable Add-ons!